No Time to Die: Theatrical release and postponements

-In the early stages of the pandemic, an estimated 70,000 cinemas in China closed, and countries including Australia and the UK closed cinemas to minimise the spread of the virus.
+In the early stages of the pandemic, an estimated 70,000 cinemas in China closed, and countries including Australia and the United Kingdom closed cinemas to minimise the spread of the virus.
 Variety said the studio had already spent $66 million on promoting the film, while The Hollywood Reporter wrote that the delay cost MGM $30–50 million in wasted marketing costs, estimating that the global box office losses could have exceeded $300 million had the film stayed in its April 2020 slot.
 In October 2020, No Time to Die was delayed again to 2 April 2021.
-The decision to delay the release was made when it became apparent that theatrical markets, especially in the US, would not see full demand.
-After the delay was announced, the British chain Cineworld, the world's second-largest cinema chain, closed its cinemas indefinitely.
-Chief executive Mooky Greidinger said the delay of No Time to Die was the "last straw" for Cineworld following a string of other film delays and cancellations.
+The decision to delay the release was made when it became apparent that theatrical markets, especially in the United States, would not see full demand.
+After the delay was announced, the British chain Cineworld, the world's second-largest cinema chain, closed its cinemas indefinitely, with its chief executive Mooky Greidinger stating that the delay was the "last straw" for Cineworld following a string of other film delays and cancellations.
+Cineworld chains would later reopen in May 2021.

 In January 2021, the film was rescheduled to 8 October 2021.
-In February 2021, an earlier release date of 30 September 2021 was announced for the UK.
-In August 2021, it was announced that the release date in Australia was delayed from 30 September to 11 November 2021, in response to their national lockdowns.
+In February 2021, an earlier release date of 30 September 2021 was announced for the United Kingdom.
+In August 2021, it was announced that the release date in Australia was delayed from 30 September to 11 November 2021, in response to lockdowns in several states.
 It was also screened at the Zurich Film Festival on the same day as the world premiere and the first Bond film to be in the official selection at a festival.
 The release in China was on 29 October 2021.